sshpa/bayesvl/README.md

 BayesVL
 ==========

-The R package for visually learning the graphical structures of Bayesian networks.
+The R package for visually learning the graphical structures of Bayesian networks, and performing Hamiltonian MCMC with Stan.

 Features: